-VLA Models / RL Fine-Tuning / Mobile Manipulation
+VLA Models / Reinforcement Learning / Mobile Manipulation

 Haodi (Woody) Hu

 Ph.D.
-Graduate, USC Research Scientist Intern, MERL RL for VLA Failure Recovery
+Graduate, USC Research Scientist Intern, MERL VLA Models + RL

-Ph.D. graduate from the University of Southern California currently focused on vision-language-action models, reinforcement learning fine-tuning, and mobile manipulation for long-horizon task execution.
+Ph.D. graduate from the University of Southern California currently focused on vision-language-action models, world-action models, reinforcement learning, and mobile manipulation systems for robust embodied autonomy.

-I am currently a Research Scientist Intern at MERL, where I work on RL fine-tuning for VLA models to improve failure recovery in long-horizon mobile manipulation tasks.
+I am currently a Research Scientist Intern at MERL, where I work on ReCoVLA: a project connecting VLM-guided reward design, residual RL, and VLA policies for mobile manipulation.
 My broader research grew out of USC RoboLAND and spans robot learning, embodied reasoning, granular loco-manipulation, and multi-robot coordination, where I worked with Professor Feifei Qian and collaborated with Professor Daniel Seita.

-Research area VLA + RL for Mobile Manipulation
+Research area VLA + World Models + RL

 Research Direction